 The start-ups in Belgium are incredibly diverse.
 Transportation, lifestyle, utilities, and many more fields are well-represented, with many businesses providing niche ideas and services to innovate these areas.

 For those who are interested in the future of food, the startup Mealhero incorporates food boxes and steamers into your eating habits.
-The application allows you to choose from different recipes and ingredients, even delivering the latter at your doorstep.
-By pressing the start button in your steamer, meals can be ready in a matter of minutes.
+The application allows you to choose from different recipes and ingredients, even delivering the latter to your doorstep.
+By pressing the start button on your steamer, meals can be ready in a matter of minutes.
 Mealhero has raised €2.5 million in funds.

 In the field of data engineering, Soda stands out as a company that values privacy and identity.
 Customer experience is at the forefront of this startup, which has allowed them to secure €11.5 million in venture capital funds.
 As for banking and finance, Cake analyzes a user’s habits to optimize their transactions.
 While the company only began operations in 2018, it has since attracted more than 50,000 users.